MaxLazar/mx-email-from-template/mx_email_from_template/README.md

-# MX Email From Template for ExpressionEngine 5 #
+# MX Email From Template for ExpressionEngine
 MX Email From Template is add-on which helps you to send emails right from EE template.

-Initially, I did it from one of my clients who has needed to send a report by email with data from channel entries inside the CSV file.
-When EE5  issued, I decided to add some extra settings and release it for the community.
+Initially, I did it from one of my clients who needed to send a report by email with data from channel entries inside the CSV file.
+When EE5 issued, I added some extra settings and released it for the community.

 ## Installation ##

-* Place the **mx_email_from_template** folder inside your **user/addons** folder
+* Place the **mx\_email\_from\_template** folder inside your **user/addons** folder
 * Go to **cp/addons** and install *MX Email From Template*.

 ## Parameters settings ##